Demotive/govuk_transformation_dashboard/_posts/2000-01-23-pay-tribunal-fees.markdown

 homepage-intro: |
-    If you're lodging an appeal to an employment tribunal you will be able to pay the accompanying fee online
+    If you're lodging an appeal to an employment tribunal you’ll be able to pay the accompanying fee online

 detail-page-intro: |
     200,000 employment tribunal fees paid online every year